0xADE1A1DE/AssemblyLine/tools/README.md

 ## Different modes of assembly
 When moving immediate values to a 64-bit register, if immediate value is less than or equal to 0x7fffffff (max signed 32-bit) nasm will interpret 'mov rax, IMM' as 'mov eax, IMM'.
+Since the stack pointer register is not scalable in SIB when the index register is set to rsp or esp, NASM will swap the index and base register to produce a valid instruction.
-The following three settings allow the user to control this behavior.
+The settings below allow the user to control the following behavior.

-### Set assembly mode to NASM
+### Set SIB to NASM

-1. `$ asmline -n path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm
+1. `$ asmline --nasm-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm
     ```
-    -n, --nasm
+    --nasm-sib
+            In SIB addressing if the index register is esp or rsp then the base and index registers
+            will be swapped.
+            That is: "lea r15, [rax+rsp]" interpreted as "lea r15, [rsp+rax]" -> 4c 8d 3c 04
+                     "lea r15, [rsp+rsp]" will produce an error
+            note: this is because the stack pointer register is not scalable in SIB
+    ```

+### Set SIB to STRICT

+1. `$ asmline --strict-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` is in an 'as is' state
+    ```
+    --strict-sib
+            In SIB addressing the base and index registers will not be swapped even if the
+            index register is esp or rsp.
+            That is: "lea r15, [rax+rsp] is interpreted as is -> 4c 8d 3c 20
+                     "lea r15, [rsp+rsp]" will not produce an error
+    ```

+### Set mov immediate to NASM

+1. `$ asmline --nasm-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm
+    ```
+    --nasm-mov-imm
             Enables nasm-style mov-immediate register-size optimization.
             ex: if immediate size for mov is less than or equal to max signed 32-bit assemblyline
                 will emit code to mov to the 32-bit register rather than 64-bit.